A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Differential Privacy

-In this section, we present two of the fundamental mechanisms we consider that satisfy $\epsilon$-DP and $(\epsilon, \delta)$-DP.
-We employ additional mechanisms that will be discussed in Section \ref{sec:DPalgorithforTax}.
-For a given value of $\epsilon$ and $\delta$, an algorithm that satisfies DP or approximate DP will adjust the amount of noise added to the output based on the maximum possible change between two databases that differ by one row.
-This value is commonly referred to as the global sensitivity (GS), given in Definition \ref{def:gs}.
+In this section, we introduce the concept of global sensitivity and present three of the fundamental mechanisms that satisfy $\epsilon$-DP and $(\epsilon, \delta)$-DP and form the building blocks of many of the DP algorithms we test in this paper.

+Independent of the values of $\epsilon$ and $\delta$, an algorithm that satisfies $\epsilon$-DP or $(\epsilon, \delta)$-DP must adjust the amount of noise added to the output based on the maximum possible change between any two databases that differ by one row.
+This is commonly referred to as the global sensitivity (GS), given in Definition \ref{def:gs}.

 \begin{defn} \textbf{$l_1$-Global Sensitivity} \citep{dwork2006calibrating}: For all $X,X'$ such that $d(X,X')=1$, the global sensitivity of a function $M$ is

 \end{defn}